django/deps/draft/XXXX-dissolve-core.rst

    to provide evidence of their qualifications as part of registration.
-The DSF Board may challenge and reject the registration of candidates it believes do not meet the qualifications of members of the technical board.
+The DSF Board may challenge and reject the registration of candidates it believes do not meet the qualifications of members of the Technical Board.

 4. Registration of candidates will close two weeks after it has opened.
 One week after registration of candidates closes, the